ethereum/ethereum-org-website/src/content/developers/docs/scaling/layer-2-rollups/index.md

 | Not vulnerable to the economic attacks that [Optimistic rollups](#optimistic-pros-and-cons) can be vulnerable to. | Validity proofs are intense to compute – not worth it for applications with little on-chain activity. |
 | Secure and decentralized, since the data that is needed to recover the state is stored on the layer 1 chain.      |                                                                                                       |

-#### Use ZK rollups {#use-zk-rollups}
+#### Use ZK-rollups {#use-zk-rollups}

-Multiple implementations of ZK rollups exist that you can integrate into your dapps:
+Multiple implementations of ZK-rollups exist that you can integrate into your dapps:

 - [Loopring](https://loopring.org/#/)
 - [Starkware](https://starkware.co/)